1977–78 NHL season: (2) Boston Bruins vs. (3) Philadelphia Flyers

 This was the fourth playoff series meeting between these two teams.
 Philadelphia won two of the previous three meetings.
 This was the third straight semifinal meeting following Philadelphia's win in five games in 1976 and Boston's four-game sweep last season.

-Game five was Fred Shero's last game as head coach of the Flyers, and Gerry Cheevers left the ice without shaking hands with any of the Flyers.
+Game five was Fred Shero's last game as head coach of the Flyers, and Bernie Parent's final playoff game.

 Stanley Cup Finals

 This was the 17th playoff series (and the last Finals) meeting between these two teams.
 Montreal led 14–2 in previous meetings.
 This was a rematch of last year's Stanley Cup Finals, in which Montreal won in a four-game sweep.

 Awards

 The league introduced the Frank J. Selke trophy this season.
 It rewards the forward judged to be the best at defensive abilities.